brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 ### radvd installation

-1. Download and Install the radvd using the following command:
+1. Download and install the radvd using the following command:

 ```
-dnf install radvd
+sudo dnf install radvd
 ```

 > **Note**